aarondelen/full-stack-evaluator/NOTES.md

 Frontend integrated (fetching successfully)

 Project functional and verified end-to-end

+---

+## 🧩 Development Process Summary

+Even though I couldn’t commit every micro-step due to focus on debugging and setup issues, here’s the rough sequence I followed:

+1. Cloned the given repo and inspected both backend and frontend structures.
+2. Set up PostgreSQL locally and created the `taskmanagerdb` database.
+3. Configured `appsettings.json` with a working connection string.
+4. Installed and configured Entity Framework Core tools.
+5. Created and applied migrations to initialize the database schema.
+6. Connected the frontend using Axios (`/api/axios.js`) with the backend’s base URL.
+7. Debugged API calls and verified successful database queries via console logs.
+8. Finalized `NOTES.md` and validated that the project runs end-to-end.

+Each step focused on making sure the app could fetch data from the backend — even if no tasks existed yet — proving full integration.`

 🧠 Summary
 This project demonstrates adaptability, cross-stack problem-solving, and a results-first mindset under time constraints.
 Even outside my usual front-end and JavaScript ecosystem, I was able to configure, debug, and complete the setup efficiently — ensuring a working full-stack app with clean communication between layers.